Risk Cloud API: Upload Attachments

 Updated on: January 17, 2022

 Within Risk Cloud, you are able to add “Attachment” Fields to your Records.
-These Fields allow you, perhaps very obviously, to attach files.
-Customers use these Fields in order to upload evidence, add documents for employee attestation, and many additional use cases.
+These Fields allow you to attach files such as evidence, documents for employee attestation, and many additional use cases.

 -